anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/ethereum_smart_contracts.md

 script.
 The following configuration should be agreed up front by Namada governance before deployment:

-- details of the initial active validator set that will control the bridge - specifically, for each validator:
+- details of the initial consensus validator set that will control the bridge - specifically, for each validator:
   - their hot Ethereum address
   - their cold Ethereum address